ludo/jquery-treetable/README.md

 ## Documentation and Examples

 See index.html for technical documentation and examples.
+The most recent version of this document is also available online at http://ludo.cubicphuse.nl/jquery-treetable.
 An AJAX enabled example built with Ruby on Rails can be found at https://github.com/ludo/jquery-treetable-ajax-example.